Anomaly Detection for Private Equity Portfolio Monitoring

 Traditional portfolio alerts are binary.
 Revenue drops below $5M, you get an email.
 Gross margin falls under 40%, a flag goes up.
 Above the line, everything looks fine.

-But the most dangerous portfolio problems don't look like sudden drops.
-They look like gradual drift.
-Revenue is flat, but gross margin is eroding by 50 basis points per month.
-The sales team is hitting its number, but average deal size is shrinking by 8% per quarter.
-Customer count is growing while net revenue retention quietly slides from 115% to 98%.
+But the dangerous problems don't look like sudden drops.
+They look like drift.
+Revenue is flat, but gross margin is eroding 50 basis points a month.
+The sales team hits its number, but average deal size shrinks 8% a quarter.
+Customer count grows while net revenue retention slides from 115% to 98%.

-None of those trip a threshold alert.
-Each metric, in isolation, looks acceptable.
-But together they paint a picture of a company slowly losing pricing power, product-market fit, or both.
-By the time any single number crosses a red line, the problem is already 6 months old.
+None of that trips a threshold alert.
+Each metric on its own looks fine.
+Together they show a company losing pricing power, product-market fit, or both.
+By the time any single number crosses a red line, the problem is six months old.

 How AI-Powered Anomaly Detection Works

-WorkWise's Portfolio Nerve Center monitors portfolio companies across multiple dimensions simultaneously.
-Instead of checking individual metrics against fixed thresholds, the system builds a model of what "normal" looks like for each company, then flags deviations from that baseline.
+WorkWise's Portfolio Nerve Center watches portfolio companies across many dimensions at once.
+Instead of checking metrics against fixed thresholds, it builds a model of what "normal" looks like for each company, then flags drift from that baseline.

 The baselines adapt.
-A SaaS company with seasonal enterprise buying cycles looks different from a manufacturing business with commodity input costs.
-The system learns those patterns over 60-90 days, then adjusts its sensitivity accordingly.
-What counts as anomalous for one company may be perfectly normal for another.
+A SaaS company with seasonal enterprise buying cycles looks different from a manufacturer with commodity input costs.
+The system learns those patterns over 60-90 days and adjusts sensitivity.
+Anomalous for one company can be normal for another.

-Every alert comes with a confidence score.
-High-confidence alerts (combinations of correlated signals moving together) get surfaced immediately.
-Low-confidence signals (a single metric shifting within normal variance) get logged but don't generate noise.
-Your team spends time investigating real problems, not chasing statistical blips.
+Every alert has a confidence score.
+High-confidence alerts (correlated signals moving together) surface immediately.
+Low-confidence signals (a single metric shifting within normal variance) get logged but don't create noise.
+Your team investigates real problems instead of chasing statistical blips.

 Multi-Dimensional Detection

-Flags combinations of signals no single metric would catch.
-Revenue plus margin plus customer concentration, analyzed together.
-When three indicators shift by 5% each in the same direction, that's a pattern worth investigating, even if none crossed a threshold.
+Flags signal combinations no single metric would catch.
+Revenue, margin, and customer concentration analyzed together.
+When three indicators shift 5% each in the same direction, that's a pattern worth investigating, even if none crossed a threshold.

 Adaptive Baselines

-Learns each company's normal patterns.
+Learns each company's normal pattern.
 Adjusts for seasonality, growth stage, and industry.
-What's anomalous for a SaaS company with 120% NRR differs from a manufacturing business running on 30-day payment cycles.
-One model per company, not one model for all.
+Anomalous for a SaaS company with 120% NRR is different from a manufacturer on 30-day payment cycles.
+One model per company.

 Signal vs. Noise Filtering

-Confidence-scored alerts so your team investigates real problems, not statistical noise.
+Confidence-scored alerts so your team investigates real problems, not noise.
 False positive rate below 5% after 90 days of calibration.
-Every alert includes context on what changed, why it matters, and what to investigate first.
+Every alert includes context: what changed, why it matters, what to investigate first.

-In practice: A PE firm deployed anomaly detection across their 18-company portfolio.
-Within the first quarter, the system flagged margin erosion at one company that board-level reporting had missed for two consecutive quarters.
-Gross margin had compressed by 180 basis points while revenue held steady, masking the problem in top-line reviews.
-The operating team intervened before the next board meeting.
+In practice: A PE firm deployed anomaly detection across 18 portfolio companies.
+In the first quarter, the system flagged margin erosion at one company that board reporting had missed for two quarters running.
+Gross margin had compressed 180 basis points while revenue held steady, which hid the problem in top-line reviews.
+The operating team stepped in before the next board meeting.

-See how anomaly detection can identify portfolio risks before they show up in quarterly reports.
+See how anomaly detection spots portfolio risks before they hit quarterly reports.

 Schedule a Demo